 - Prove.
 Place the shapes on the prepared cookie sheets, spacing them as far apart as possible.
 Cover the trays with plastic wrap and let them prove for 30-45 minutes, until the dough springs back when lightly pressed with a fingertip.

 - Preheat.
 About 15 minutes before they are done proving, preheat the oven to 375 F.

 Baking the Buns (5 min + 20 min baking + 20 min cooling)

 - Egg wash.
-Break up the two egg yolks with a splash of water to thin it, then brush the mixture all over the risen buns.
+Break up the two egg yolks with a splash of water to thin it, then brush the mixture all over the risen dough.
 Place a raisin inside each curl of dough.

 - Category: Bread